CenterForDigitalHumanities/TPEN3/pages/roadmap.md

 ways to do this.
 Some GitHub issue templates will help, but there should also be a persistent feedback tool on each interface.
 Contact via email or forms must be easy to access and regularly reviewed.

+---

+> *3. Test cases and focused features based on feedback and recommendations.*

+There are three main ways to prioritize work for the final release:

+1. **Required Features**: These are features that are required for the final release.
+They are the most important and will be prioritized first.
+As a rule of thumb, any feature not carried forward from TPEN 2.8 must be intentionally left behind.
+The features named in the proposal may be listed here later as well.

+2. **Advisory Board Features**: These are features that the Advisory Board has selected as important for the final release.
+They are the next most important and will be prioritized second.
+The Advisory Board will meet regularly to discuss the progress and provide feedback.

+3. **User Features**: These are features that users have requested or that fulfill the special cases of the test users.
+Some may be simply selected by the developers, but no feature should be added without a clear use case.

+## Phase 3: March 2026

+The final phase of development focuses on training and documentation, migration from TPEN 2.8, community demonstrations, and feedback.
+The launch of TPEN 3.0 is scheduled for December 2026.

+---

+> *1. Training and documentation for users and developers.*

+The training and documentation for TPEN 3.0 will be available on the website and integrated into the core interfaces.
+The documentation will be written with the user in mind, providing clear instructions and examples for common tasks.

+Developer guidance will include blog posts and code documentation, as well as a set of examples for building custom interfaces and workflows.
+The core interfaces themselves should be well-documented and serve as a template for new projects.

+It is possible a workshop may be held to introduce the new platform to the community.
+This would be a good opportunity to gather feedback and provide hands-on training for users and developers.

+---

+> *2. Migration from TPEN 2.8 to TPEN 3.0.*

+The data models of TPEN 2.8 and TPEN 3.0 are not compatible, so a migration tool will be developed to move projects and annotations from the old platform to the new one.
+The migration tool will be available to all users and will be supported by the TPEN team.
+Users should only opt into the migration, and it may be kept to a project-at-a-time basis to prevent moving forward stale or empty projects.

+Eventually, creating new projects on TPEN 2.8 will be disabled and all users will be required to migrate to TPEN 3.0.
+A new TPEN user may have a TPEN 2.8 account, but the projects are not linked directly.
+When TPEN 2.8 is eventually end-of-life, the projects may all be exported to a static manifest to carry forward.

+---

+> *3. Community Demonstrations and Feedback.*

+The TPEN team will host a series of community demonstrations to showcase the new platform and gather feedback from users.
+These demonstrations will be at public conferences like the IIIF annual meeting and the SMRS conference.
+Additionally, the team will consider webinars or in-person workshops to introduce the platform to a wider audience, though this will largely happen after the launch and outside of the funding period.

+---

+> *4. Launch of TPEN 3.0 (December 2026).*

+The launch of TPEN 3.0 is scheduled for December 2026.
+The platform will be available to the public and delivered as a stable, feature-complete product.
+All relevant materials will be submitted as deliverables to the funders and the platform will be maintained by the TPEN team for the foreseeable future.

+After launch, the project will be configured as an open-source project, solliticing contributions from the community.
+The TPEN team will continue to develop the platform and provide support for users and developers.
+The data will be maintained and backed up regularly, with a plan for long-term preservation and sustainability.